DanDreadless/Scripts/README.md

 # Scripts
-A list of all the scripts I have created to make things easier
+Here is where I will be storing any scripts I create to make Administration of Microsoft products easier.

+**As this is an Administrator script it is intended to run with elevated permissions**